petzi53/ddar/01-intro.Rmd

 **Packages for interactive and dynamic plots**

 - [rggobi](https://www.rdocumentation.org/packages/rggobi/versions/2.1.22): A command-line interface to 'GGobi', an interactive and dynamic graphics package.
 'Rggobi' complements the graphical user interface of 'GGobi', providing a way to fluidly transition between analysis and exploration, as well as automating common tasks.
 But the package was removed from the CRAN repository.
 Older version are in the [archive](https://cran.r-project.org/src/contrib/Archive/rggobi/).
 -- [GGobi](http://ggobi.org/) is not an R package but an open-source visualization program for exploring high-dimensional data.
-It provides highly dynamic and interactive graphics such as tours and familiar graphics such as the scatterplot, bar chart, and parallel coordinates plots.
+It provides highly dynamic and interactive graphics such as tours and familiar graphics like the scatterplot, bar chart, and parallel coordinates plots.
 Plots are interactive and linked with brushing and identification.
 GGobi is fully documented in the GGobi book [Interactive and Dynamic Graphics for Data Analysis](http://ggobi.org/book.html).
 There are many references on using GGobi with R, including code examples.
 - [iPlots](https://cran.r-project.org/web/packages/iplots/index.html): interactive graphics for R, [see the website](http://www.iplots.org/) for detailed information and tutorials.
 (Last change: June 17, 2018.)
 - [rCharts](https://ramnathv.github.io/rCharts/): rCharts is an R package to create, customize and publish interactive javascript visualizations from R using a familiar lattice style plotting interface.
 See also the not related website [R Charts](https://r-charts.com/) with the especially interesting [ggplot2 section](https://r-charts.com/ggplot2/).
 - [ggogleVis](https://cran.r-project.org/web/packages/googleVis/index.html): R interface to Google's chart tools, allowing users to create interactive charts based on data frames.
 Charts are displayed locally via the R HTTP help server.
 A modern browser with an Internet connection is required.
 The data remains local and is not uploaded to Google.
 Several vignettes demonstrate the application.